 This is the backstory to the book Shingijutsu-Kaizen.

 Several months after my work had commenced on the book Kaizen Forever, I asked for and obtained a copy of the manuscript.
-I read it and saw a gem that needed some polishing.
+I read it and saw a gem that needed a lot of polishing.
 So, in January 2015, I decided to edit the manuscript and bring a good product closer to Shingijutsu’s unique way of thinking.
 I did this on my own initiative because I had some time available during my university’s winter break and thought it would be a fun challenge.

-I deleted 50-plus pages (principally, all the stuff related to organizational behavior, organizational development, and Western views of leadership and change management – none of which made any sense to Nakao-san), made many corrections, and wrote sentences, paragraphs, and pages to smooth the transitions caused by heavy editing.
+I deleted 50-plus pages (principally, all the stuff related to organizational behavior, organizational development, and Western views of leadership and change management – none of which made any sense to Nakao-san or his colleagues), made hundreds of corrections, and wrote sentences, paragraphs, and many pages to smooth the transitions caused by heavy editing.
 I changed the book title, changed some of the section and chapter titles, changed the font, re-formatted the manuscript, added images, created the book cover, and so on.

 While this manuscript revival project was independent of Shingijutsu USA Corporation, I and my co-authors felt it necessary to ask Shingijutsu kaizen consultants to review the new manuscript.
 They did, and loved it!
 But, the manuscript needed more work.